 Catonsville, MD 21228

+The Brain Injury Trust fund is dependent on voluntary donations.
+A target revenue amount has been identified and until this target is met, services cannot be provided.

-The Brain Injury Trust Fund, once implemented, will pay for case management and neuropsychological evaluations for eligible individuals.
-The Fund will be used to support:
+The Brain Injury Trust Fund, once implemented, will pay for case management and other support services for eligible individuals.

-Rehabilitation and medical services;

-Durable medical equipment;

-Assistive technology assessment and equipment;

-Transportation services;

-Neurobehavioral health services;

-Nursing home transition and community reentry services;

-Housing and residential services;

-Prevention, education and awareness programs;

 According to the Centers for Disease Control, traumatic brain injury (TBI) is a major cause of death and disability in the United States.
 TBI can change everything about a person in a matter of seconds.
 Major causes of brain injury are motor vehicle accidents, falls, assaults, sports and recreation injuries, and drug overdoses.